fr0ster/buildroot-OrangePI-2G-IOT/README.md

 ## Important info

 It's old repo and it's never will be added into original repo because differntces between this repo and original is enormous.
-I recomend use Vagrant or other virtual machine with Ubintu 16.04 for building of images.
+So I renamed this repo and recomend use Vagrant or other virtual machine with Ubintu 16.04 for building of images.
 I added my Vagrant config for it.

 ## How build